 Karen commented on the impact of this “A lot has changed since I started working in healthcare communications back in the 90s, not least the way the digital revolution has transformed the health service and the way we communicate.”

-She highlighted recent examples such as the NHS using WhatsApp group for COVID-19 information and online platforms for health referrals.
+She highlighted recent examples such as the NHS using a WhatsApp group for COVID-19 information and online platforms for health referrals.

 Karen added “These changes mean that healthcare and medical technology companies need to get increasing digitally savvy to access their target audiences and enter new markets”